VILLASframework/documentation/node/Installation.md

  - [libOpal{AsyncApi,Core,Utils}](https://git.rwth-aachen.de/VILLASframework/libopal) for running VILLASnode as an Asynchronous process inside your RT-LAB model.
  - [libxil](https://git.rwth-aachen.de/VILLASframework/libopal) for Xilinx drivers of the @ref node-type-fpga node-type.

-There are two ways to install these dependencies:
+There are three ways to install these dependencies:

 1. You can most of the dependencies using the package manger of your Linux distribution: